The Entrepreneurial Culture

 The Seton Hill Chapter of the Collegiate Entrepreneurs' Organization (CEO) provides students with the opportunity to actively and creatively explore entrepreneurship outside of the classroom, and use their experiences to become productive members of society as entrepreneurs committed to transforming the world.
 Members work both individually and in groups to recognize opportunities and overcome challenges through the construction and implementation of a business plan.
 The mission of the Collegiate Entrepreneurs' Organization is to inform, support and inspire college students to be entrepreneurial and seek opportunity through enterprise creation.
 CEO has chapters on university campuses across North America.

-SIFE is an international non-profit organization that works with leaders in business and higher education to mobilize university students to make a difference in their communities while developing the skills to become socially responsible leaders.
+Enactus is an international nonprofit organization that works with leaders in business and higher education to mobilize university students to make a difference in their communities while developing the skills to become socially responsible leaders.
 Participating students form teams on their university campuses applying concepts to develop outreach projects that improve the quality of life and standard of living for people in need.
-SIFE operates in 41 countries with 1,376 active university teams of 34,074 students.
+Enactus operates in 41 countries with 1,376 active university teams of 34,074 students.
 An annual series of regional and national competitions provides a forum for teams to present the results of their projects, and to be evaluated by business leaders serving as judges.
-SIFE's leadership and career initiatives create meaningful opportunities for learning and provide placement possibilities for students and alumni with companies in search of emerging talent.
+Enactus leadership and career initiatives create meaningful opportunities for learning and provide placement possibilities for students and alumni with companies in search of emerging talent.

 The Farrell Programs for Innovation in Business

 The Farrell Programs for Innovation in Business, made possible by a gift from the Farrell Family Foundation of Pittsburgh, help Seton Hill students develop the entrepreneurial skills needed to compete in a rapidly changing world.
-The popular Farrell Entrepreneurial Leadership series, a program of The Farrell Programs for Innovation in Business, brings local, national and international business leaders to Seton Hill to share their insight and experience with students while addressing current business issues and trends.
-Recent speakers and panelists include: David Iwinski, CEO of Denex Labs, LLC; Kathleen Sarniak, President of JSG Oceana, LLC; Howard Slaughter, CEO, Pittsburgh History and Landmarks Foundation; Amy Veltri, President, Novel Geo-Environmental; and Shuming Zhao, Ph.D., Professor and Dean of the School of Business at Nanjing University and Dean of the School of Graduate Studies at Macau University of Science and Technology.
+The popular Farrell Entrepreneurial Leadership series brings local, national and international business leaders to Seton Hill to share their insight while addressing current business issues and trends.
+Speakers and panelists have included: George Don, Captain, USN (Ret), Former Commander of a Navy Wing on USS JFK, Flight Leader of Blue Angels; Lalit Chordia, President, Founder & CEO of Thar Technologies, Inc.; Bibiana Boerio, Interim President Seton Hill University, Former Managing Director, Jaguar; David Iwinski, CEO of Denex Labs, LLC; Kathleen Sarniak, President of JSG Oceana, LLC; Howard Slaughter, CEO, Pittsburgh History and Landmarks Foundation; Amy Veltri, President, Novel Geo-Environmental; Shuming Zhao, Ph.D., Professor and Dean of the School of Business at Nanjing University and Dean of the School of Graduate Studies at Macau University of Science and Technology.